webdevhill/QR-code-challenge/README.md

 - CSS custom properties
 - Flexbox
 - Mobile-first workflow
-- media-queries

 ### What I learned

  Positioning and proportioning elements in CSS from a .jpeg can be a bit tricky.
+I tuned up my width and height and hopefully will nail the comparison screen this time.
 A fellow member on Front-end Mentor pointed out that I was using width instead of max-width.
 That was killing my responsiveness in flexbox.
 Ty @vcarames.
 The responsiveness seems decent Hopefully my proportions are closer this time.

 ### Continued development

 revisit flexbox and mobile first RWD, CSS grid

 ## Author

 - Website - [Jeffrey Hill](https://webdevhill.com/)